Fil88/Fil88.github.io/notes.md

 - Modified User-Agent String

-Now when we regenerate the Binary Launcher and scan it with ThreatCheck, that particular detection is gone, but we get another one.
+Now when we regenerate the __Binary__ __Launcher__ and scan it with ThreatCheck, that particular detection is gone, but we get another one.
 ThreatCheck will only show one detection at a time, so this is certainly an iterative process.
-You obviously need to reiterate this process few times in order to find all the malicious bytes the flag the Defender signature.
+You obviously need to reiterate this process few times in order to find  all the malicious bytes the flag the Defender's signature.